Lake with dam that has branches and brush built up blocking it

 • Restoring the lake to a natural stream and floodplain (includes completely breaching the dam).

-View the Upper Lake Study Summary Presentation
+View the Upper Lake Study Summary Presentation.

-The Study
+History and The Study

 • The history of the lake and surrounding area;